wwwdata/rest/README.md

 ----------

 .next
+- clients may be wrapped with an interceptor's module ID instead of the actual interceptor
 - bump when.js version to ~3, 2.x is no longer supported
 - perfer `client.wrap()` to `client.chain()`, `chain` is now deprecated
 - add HTTP specific methods to the promises returned from clients: .entity(), .status(), .headers(), .header(name)